The Master of Arts in Counseling Degree Program

 The Master of Arts in Counseling degree is conferred upon the attainment of certain personal and academic requirements.
 In addition to the general seminary requirements, degree candidates must (1) give evidence of a genuine Christian character, orthodox belief, and conduct consistent with a God-given call to a position of leadership; (2) complete all courses in the prescribed MA curriculum with a minimum grade point average of 3.0; (3) pass the Counselor Preparation Comprehensive Exam during their final semesters in the program, which is in preparation for national licensure exams; (4) complete a comprehensive integrative paper; (5) provide evidence of 30 hours (20 hours of individual and 10 hours of group) of personal counseling during the program; and (6) complete minimally 700 hours of clinical experience including at least 280 direct contact hours.

-All work leading to the Master of Counseling must be completed within five years from the time of matriculation.
-Permission to extend the five-year statute of limitations must be granted through the submission of an academic petition.
-Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.
+All work leading to the Master of Arts in Counseling must be completed within five years from the time of matriculation.
+Extensions may be made for completion beyond five years by conferral with and approval of academic advisor.
+Reinstatement to the program after more than 12 months withdrawal requires reapplication and Admissions Committee action and may subject the student to additional requirements for the degree.
 All credits applied toward the degree requirements must be earned within ten years of the awarding of the degree.
-Reinstatement to the program after more than 12 months withdrawal requires reapplication and Admissions Committee action and may subject the student to additional requirements for the degree.
-New or re-entering students whose prior coursework exceeds the ten-year limit may request to demonstrate current competency by examination up to the advanced standing credit limitations for each degree program as specified elsewhere in this catalog.
+Alternatively, new or re-entering students whose prior coursework exceeds the ten-year limit may request to demonstrate current competency by examination up to the advanced standing credit limitations for each degree program as specified elsewhere in this catalog.

 Grading Policy